mzy2240/ESA/sphinx/README.md

 2. Execute `make html`

 ## One Time Setup (DO NOT RUN THIS)
-The following is just for recording what was done to
+The following is just for recording what was done to set things up initially.
+All commands were run with an activated virtual environment within the sphinx directory.

+1. Run `sphinx-quickstart`
+2. Run `sphinx-apidoc -o . ../esa`
+3. Add `esa` and `modules` lines to `index.rst`.
+4. Add `'spinx.ext.autodoc'` extension in conf.py.
+5. Uncomment and modify the `# -- Path setup` section of conf.py